Binary Supermassive Black Holes Orbiting Dark Matter Solitons: From the Dual AGN in UGC4211 to NanoHertz Gravitational Waves: UGC4211 and Binary SMBHs

-We simply model this system as a binary where the two SMBHs have equal mass $m_1 = m_2 = M_{\rm BH}$, orbital velocity $v_{\rm orb}$ and a spatial separation $r_1 + r_2 = 2 r$. $r$ refers to the distance from the soliton center to the SMBHs.
-The dynamics of this binary is then described by \be {v_{\rm orb}^2 \over r} = {G M_\text{BH} \over 4r^2} + \nabla\Phi_a \left(r\right) \cdot \mathbf{\hat{r}} ~ . \ee Here $\nabla\Phi_a \left(r\right) \cdot \mathbf{\hat{r}}$ denotes the gravitational force provided by the soliton.
-It can be calculated with the Poisson equation \eqref{eq:sp2} and the soliton profile \eqref{eq:prof}, which gives \be \ee We show this force as a function of $r/R_s$ in Fig.~\ref{fig:gf}.
-For the inner region where $r \ll R_s$, the density of soliton core is approximately flat and $\nabla\Phi(r) \cdot \mathbf{\hat{r}}$ thus scales linearly with $r$.
+We simply model this system as a binary where the two SMBHs have mass $m_1 = m_2 = M_{\rm BH}$, orbital velocity $v_{\rm orb}$ and spatial separation $r_1 + r_2 = 2 r$.
+Here $r$ refers to the distance from the soliton center to the SMBHs.
+The dynamics of this binary is then described by \be {v_{\rm orb}^2 \over r} = {G M_\text{BH} \over 4r^2} + \nabla\Phi_a \left(r\right) \cdot \mathbf{\hat{r}} ~ , \ee where \be \ee denotes the gravitational force provided by the soliton.
+We show this force as a function of $r/R_s$ in Fig.~\ref{fig:gf}.
+For the inner region where $r \ll R_s$, the density of soliton core is approximately flat and hence $\nabla\Phi(r) \cdot \mathbf{\hat{r}}$ scales linearly with $r$.
 For the ourter region where $r \gg R_s$, however, the soliton core behaves like a point mass whose gravitational force follows the inverse square scaling.
-The later UGC4211 data analysis will be based on this model.